leahgarrett/image-management-system/docs/roles-and-permissions.md

 # Roles and permissions

 > **Note:** This pre-first release documentation outlines a possible future state and is subject to change.
-Features such as the “Contributor” and “Casual” roles may be deferred beyond the MVP.
+Features such as the “Casual” role and "Backups" are deferred beyond V1.
 Similarly, entities such as "Custom metadata" may be renamed or removed as modelling evolves.
-Lastly, the Notes section is intended for project collaborators and can be removed prior to the first release.
+Lastly, the [Notes](#notes) section is intended for project collaborators and can be removed prior to the first release.

 A user is assigned one of the following roles for a given Group:
 - Admin
 - Contributor
-- Casual
+- Casual *(deferred beyond V1)*

 ---